mozilla/open-innovation-curriculum/rapid-prototyping/content.md

 ## 2. Adaptability vs. Efficiency

->Key Learning: Adaptability tested through rapid toolchain testing, is a valuable alternative to engineering for scaling and efficiency.

 ### Scalability & Efficiency

 ![toolchain](https://c2.staticflickr.com/6/5026/5868030982_f3bb316acd.jpg)

+>Key Message: Adaptability tested through rapid toolchain testing, is a valuable alternative to engineering for scaling and efficiency.

 We spend a lot of time designing for scalability and efficiency - with pure focus on these items.
 Rapid prototyping, focuses on designing for adaptability.